davidleon123/Book-Assistant/README.md

 ## Application Description

-It is a web-based application that provides an easy-to-use RAG applications to allow students to learn class material more quickly.
+We built a web-based application that provides an easy-to-use RAG application to allow students to learn class material more quickly.

 The application can be accessed at [Book Assistant](https://ai-demo.fr)